The Transport Committee requests submissions to its inquiry into Reform of the Railways.

 It assists the Committee if those submitting written evidence adhere to the following guidelines:

 - Written submissions should be as short as is consistent with conveying the relevant information.
-As a rough guide, it is usually helpful if they can be confined to six pages or less.
+As a rough guide, it is helpful if they can be confined to six pages or less.
 Paragraphs should be numbered for ease of reference.
-A summary of the main points at the start of the submission is sometimes helpful.
+A summary of the main points at the start of the submission is also helpful.

 - Evidence should be submitted by e-mail to firstname.lastname@example.org in Word or Rich Text format, with as little use of colour and images as possible.
 If you wish to submit written evidence to the Committee in another format you must contact a member of staff to discuss this.
 The body of the e-mail should include a contact name, telephone number and postal address.
 It should be absolutely clear who the submission is from, particularly whether it is on behalf of an organisation or in the name of an individual.